Azure/azure-iot-sdk-csharp/device/readme.md

 # Microsoft Azure IoT device SDK for .NET

+This folder contains the following
-The Microsoft Azure IoT device SDK for .NET facilitates building devices and applications that connect to and are managed by Azure IoT Hub services.
+* The Microsoft Azure IoT device SDK for .NET to facilitate building devices and applications that connect to and are managed by Azure IoT Hub services.
+* Documentation and samples to help you get started using this SDK.

 The library is available as a NuGet package for you include in your own development projects.
-This repository contains documentation and samples to help you get started using this SDK.

 ## Features